SUM EQUITIES

 Platform surface (post-hardening)

-Source anchoring in the bundle schema, bundle explorer / viewer, sum verify --explain, sum tutorial onboarding, shareable bundle URLs /b/{hash}, PWA-installable demo, sum attest <url> fetch mode.
+Source anchoring in the bundle schema, bundle explorer / viewer, sum tutorial onboarding, shareable bundle URLs /b/{hash}, PWA-installable demo, sum attest <url> fetch mode.
 Each item names its dependency in docs/NEXT_SESSION_PLAYBOOK.md.

 Verification surface